jakoberzar/advent-of-code-2018/README.md

 # Advent of Code 2018
 My solutions for Advent of Code 2018.
-I've tried some langauges that I don't use that often (first time in Kotlin, for example), but I also can't spend too much time on these so some are done in JavaScript only, which I am more familiar with.
+I've tried some langauges that I don't use that often (first time in Kotlin, for example), but I also can't spend too much time on these so some are done in JavaScript / TypeScript only, which I am more familiar with.
 ****
 | Day | Rust | Kotlin | Scala | C#  | JavaScript| TypeScript |
 | --- | ---- | ------ | ----- | --- | --------- | ---------- |